-You can optionally define batches of Axiom queries within a sheet, so that the queries within the batch are processed in parallel instead of sequentially.
+You can optionally define batches of Axiom queries, so that the queries within the batch are processed concurrently instead of sequentially.
 You can assign two or more queries to the same batch if those queries are not dependent on each other and therefore can be run at the same time.
 Batching queries to be run in parallel can improve file performance, especially when the file has many queries, or has several process-intensive queries (such as queries that return a lot of data, or that use large calc methods).

 In order to process a query within a batch, you assign the query a batch number.
-All queries on a sheet that have the same batch number are processed in parallel instead of sequentially.
+Queries that have the same batch number are processed concurrently instead of sequentially.
+Batches are processed in ascending order, with the queries in batch 1 processed before the queries in batch 2, and so on.